Ana María Martínez: Career

-After winning first prize in the 1994 Eleanor McCollum Competition, Martínez joined the Houston Grand Opera's studio in the 1994/95 season, during which she performed Micaëla in Carmen and the title role in Sāvitri.

-In November 2005 Martínez debuted with the Metropolitan Opera in Carmen as Micaëla.
+She joined Teatro Colon in Buenos Aires as Rusalka, Opera National de Paris as Luisa Miller, Mimi in La bohéme and for her role debut as Antonia in Les Contes d'Hoffman.
+She made her debut with the Vienna Staatsoper as Adina in L'elisir d'amore and returned there as Pamina in Die Zauberflöte, Micaëla in Carmen, Mimi in La bohéme, Liù in Turandot and as Cio-Cio-San in Madama Butterfly.
 In 2006 she was featured in Salzburg Festival's production of Così fan tutte as Fiordiligi.

-In February 2016 she was Cio-Cio San in Madama Butterfly at the Metropolitan Opera.

-She returned to Così fan tutte as Fiordiligi at the Lyric Opera of Chicago in February 2018.
-In April, she took up the title role in Florencia en el Amazonas at Florida Grand Opera.
-In July she performed in Falstaff at the Royal Opera, London as Alice Ford.
-She portrayed Élisabeth de Valois in Don Carlos opening on 22 September at the Los Angeles Opera.

-In January 2019 she brought performances of Florencia to Houston Grand Opera.
-In February she was appointed Houston Grand Opera's first-ever artistic advisor.
-In May she portrayed Soleá in El gato montés at Los Angeles Opera.

-In 2020, she was announced to join Shepherd School of Music as a professor in the Department of Voice effective as from 1 July 2021.
+In 2019 she was appointed Houston Grand Opera's first-ever artistic advisor.
+In 2020, she was announced to join Rice University's Shepherd School of Music as a professor in the Department of Voice effective as from 1 July 2021.

 Special performances

 On 11 March 2016, Martínez sang Bach/Gounod's "Ave Maria" and "Pie Jesu" from Fauré's Requiem during the funeral services of Nancy Reagan.

 She provided the singing voice for Monica Bellucci's character, Alessandra 'La Fiamma', in the third season of Mozart in the Jungle.

+Martínez proudly represented her birthplace of Puerto Rico as an honoree and performer in the 62nd Annual Puerto Rican Day Parade in NYC.
+She performed in tribute to operatic legend Justino Díaz at the 44th Annual Kennedy Center Honors (CBS).